 Can’t use stain remover / sequestering products

 Pool stores will often recommend stain and scale chemicals that remove the iron, manganese and other contaminants from the water.
-However, with a pool ionizer, you shouldn’t use these because they also neutralize the minerals that are being added to fight bacteria and algae.
+However, with a pool ionizer, you shouldn’t use these because they also neutralize the minerals that are being added to the water.
 So, you will need to find another way to remove these contaminants from the water such as a pre-filter that attaches to the hose.

 The exception is if your copper level rises above 1ppm.
 In this case, you should bring it down, and you can use a sequestering chemical for this purpose.

 You have to test the water for copper

 With a swimming pool ionizer, you should test the copper level every two weeks or so.
 This means that you need to keep a copper test kit around, or you need to visit your pool store on a regular basis.
 This adds one more step to your regular pool testing and maintenance.

 You have to replace the cell every year or so

 Swimming pool ionizers use a cell to house the minerals that are released into the water.
 This cell is usually composed of two rods that are either copper or a mix of copper and silver.
 As the minerals are released into the water, the rods wear down and typically need to be replaced every 6-12 months.

 While the cost of the replacement cell is offset by the savings in chemicals, it is still an extra step that must be added to your regular maintenance.